10 Myths About Pregnancy You Can Ignore

 2. Cocoa butter will prevent stretch marks.

 This is false.
-In fact, cocoa butter has been found to make our skin even more sensitive, and for some women, it can even cause an allergic reaction (which is something, obviously, to avoid when pregnant).
+Cocoa butter has been found to make our skin even more sensitive, and for some women, it can also cause an allergic reaction (which is something to avoid when pregnant).

 3. You can’t touch your cat.